Sntai20/update-server-server-sync/docs/presentation/SPEAKER_NOTES.md

 ## CLOSING (2 minutes)

 **Final Summary:**
 "To wrap up: We've built a production-ready anomaly detection system for Windows Updates using ML.NET, Azure Functions, and OpenTelemetry.
 It achieves 94-98% detection accuracy with < 0.5% false positives, costs less than $1/month, and scales to any enterprise size.
-And it's open source—you can deploy it today."
+And it's open source - you can deploy it today."

 **Call to Action:**
 "I encourage you to:
-1. Try the system—github.com/microsoft/update-server-server-sync
+1. Try the systemï¿½github.com/microsoft/update-server-server-sync
-2. Read the docs—README.md, ANOMALY_METRICS.md
+2. Read the docsï¿½README.md, ANOMALY_METRICS.md
-3. Contribute—we're actively developing new features
+3. Contributeï¿½we're actively developing new features
-4. Reach out—I'm happy to answer questions offline."
+4. Reach outï¿½I'm happy to answer questions offline."

 **Thank You:**
 "Thank you for your attention.
 I'm available after the session for detailed discussions."